sds/overcommit/README.md

 The second, more interesting type is the Ruby-based, extensible checks.
 These are currently `pre-commit` and `commit-msg`.
-These are used for checking the validity of the code to be comitted and checking the content of the commit message, respectively.
+These are used for checking the validity of the code to be committed and checking the content of the commit message, respectively.

 You can see the various sub-hooks available in the `lib/overcommit/plugins`